-- 3. The existing NLG02 device(s) is/are listed in the NIVUS WebPortal.
+The existing NLG02 device(s) is/are listed in the NIVUS WebPortal.
 The ordered licences are displayed in the right-hand display field.
-These licences must be linked to the units via the serial numbers. - To do this, select the corresponding licence and click on "Activate".
+These licences must be linked to the units via the serial numbers.
+To do this, select the corresponding licence and click on "Activate".
+The selected li-

+To do this, select the corresponding licence and click on "Activate".
 The selected licence disappears from the right-hand display field, but the associated licence number with the activation code is displayed on the unit.
-This activation code is subsequently required (once) for the parameterisation of the individual devices. - Proceed in the same way with other licences. - 5.
+This activation code is subsequently required (once) for the parameterisation of the individual devices.

+- 4. Proceed in the same way with other licences. - 5.
 Log out from the NIVUS WebPortal and exit the application.